 The Transportation sector includes warehousing and support activities for transportation, such as operating of transport infrastructure (e.g. airports, harbours, tunnels, bridges, etc.), the activities of transport agencies and cargo handling.
-Other Transportation sector

 This sector includes the following activities in accordance to the following NACE code classification: